 There is nothing especially magical about these messages--they are sub-patterns of Command Pattern (i.e. Actor Framework) messaging that evolved from years of Actor Framework development.
 If you use and understand the standard Time-Delayed Message (and limitations thereof), then you might appreciate the functionality provided in this package.

 This message type allows automatically cycling (repeating) a message but avoids the common problems with Time-Delayed Send Message, like:

 MessageCycle lets you send (and then automatically resend) a message to an Actor in a cyclic, but not phase-maintained, cycle.
 The cycle allows waits between iterations without blocking the Actor's thread while waiting.
 MessageCycle also allows timing out of the cycle with a pre-defined action upon timeout (programmer can inject a final timeout message to ensure the cycle has a determinable end).
 Similar to the Time-Delayed Send, starting a cycle returns a Notifier reference that allows external cancelation of the cycle.

-This message type could be called many things, but its name is (I think) the most concise way to describe the behavior: I'm an Actor --> I send a RoundTripMessage to another Actor --> Upon execution, that message comes back to me.
-This message does not proxy another message--it makes the round trip as one message object--and it is the simplest (and inheritance-based) implementation of abstract messaging.
+This message type could be called many things, but its name is (I think) the most concise way to describe the behavior: I'm an Actor --> I provide a RoundTripMessage object to another Actor --> Upon execution, that message comes back to me.
+This message does not proxy or adapt another message--it makes the round trip as one message object--and it is the simplest (and inheritance-based) implementation of abstract messaging.
 To use it, you must implement your own Pack/Send method and also override Do.vi to invoke something concrete in one of the recipients.
 It might even be too simple to be widely useful.
 You decide!